florath/init4boot/Readme.md

 build host) will be used.

 # Thanks
-Some parts of the shell script are taken from the initramfs-tools implementation that can be found at http://anonscm.debian.org/cgit/kernel/initramfs-tools.git
+Some ideas and parts of the shell scripts are taken from the initramfs-tools.
+This implementation that can be found at http://anonscm.debian.org/cgit/kernel/initramfs-tools.git